Religious, Secular & Spiritual Dialogue

 B) 2015 Conference of Religious and Non-Religious @ Rutgers University

-We are reflecting and writing on these ongoing experiences through two blogs, our own, Catholic Global Mission, and a non-religious blog on patheos.com called Secular Spectrum, probably the largest online interfaith conversation.
-More will be added over time, check back often.
+We are reflecting and writing on these ongoing experiences through two blogs, our own Catholic Global Mission and a non-religious blog on patheos.com called Secular Spectrum, probably the largest online interfaith conversation.

 Catholic Global Mission (Official blog of the Xaverian Missionaries USA)